aaronzr/pv_viewer_solution/README.md

 Each line has gas-based detectors that measure **pulse energy** non-destructively (the beam passes through a low-pressure gas volume):

-### GDET (Gas Detector) — HXR line
-- Located in the **FEE** (Front End Enclosure) upstream of the HXR hutches.
-- Measures pulse energy by detecting fluorescence from nitrogen gas excited by the X-ray beam.
-- There are multiple GDETs at different positions along the beamline: **GDET:FEE1:241** is upstream, **GDET:FEE1:361** is downstream.
-Comparing the two gives a measure of transmission losses between them.
-- PV suffix `:ENRC` gives the calibrated pulse energy.
-- **Units: millijoules (mJ)**

-### GMD (Gas Monitor Detector) — SXR line
-- Located at the **EM1K0** position on the SXR beamline.
-- Measures pulse energy via photoionization of a rare gas (typically xenon or krypton); ion and electron currents are collected to determine the photon flux.
-- Key PV: `EM1K0:GMD:HPS:milliJoulesPerPulse`
-- **Units: millijoules per pulse (mJ)**

-### XGMD (X-ray Gas Monitor Detector) — SXR line
-- Located at the **EM2K0** position, downstream of the GMD on the SXR beamline.
-- An upgraded DESY-style variant of the GMD with absolute calibration capability and higher dynamic range.
-- Key PV: `EM2K0:XGMD:HPS:milliJoulesPerPulse`
-- **Units: millijoules per pulse (mJ)**

-### Summary of PVs used in this viewer

 | PV | Detector | Beamline | Units |
 |----|----------|----------|-------|
 | `EM1K0:GMD:HPS:milliJoulesPerPulse` | Gas Monitor Detector | SXR | mJ |